-- 1. The validity period of interim examinations passed and exemption from interim examinations is unlimited, unless otherwise specified in Section B. - 2.
-The validity period of a partial examination is limited to the academic year in which it was sat or until the end of the educational component concerned, unless otherwise stipulated in the Study Guide, Study manual or transitional provisions.
+- 1. The validity period of examinations passed and exemption from examinations is unlimited, unless otherwise specified in Section B. - 2.
+The validity period of a partial examination is limited to the academic year in which it was sat or until the end of the unit of education concerned, as stipulated for the relevant unit of education in Section B. In exceptional circumstances, an examiner may deviate from this; this must be stated on Canvas, study guide, course manual and/or transitional arrangements at the start of the unit of education.